 How do cats see in the dark?

 As stated above, cats have highly specific adaptations to vision.
 The understanding gets fuzzy when we have to differentiate between seeing at night and seeing in the dark.

 Cats can see objects with the dimmest lighting or just a sprinkle of it.
 They, however, do not have any natural settings that allow them to see in total darkness.
-This means that your cat will do fine in the outdoors when your street has enough security lights and illuminated signage.
+This means that your cat will do fine outdoors when your street has enough security lights and illuminated signage.